DeepShah1406/DeepShah1406/README.md

 - 🎓 &nbsp; I completed my Graduation with a Bachelor of Science in Chemistry.
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/programming/amico) and Figma I made 👉
 - 💬 &nbsp; Ask me about anything Tech related, I am happy to discuss and help.
-- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/deepshah1406/).
+- 📫 &nbsp; Feel free to connect and ping me on [LinkedIn](https://www.linkedin.com/in/deepshah1406/).
 - 💻 &nbsp; I love coding and learning new things for and about it.
 - 👨🏻‍💻 &nbsp; I am currently an AI/ML GenAI engineer, building GenAI applications and RAG chatbots, and I am also creating n8n automation workflows too.
 - 📫 &nbsp; You can reach me via: <a href="mailto: shahdeep1406@gmail.com">shahdeep1406@gmail.com</a>